 Skeptic No Longer: Paks transitions into this: in Sheepfarmer's Daughter she starts off not knowing about Gird and doubts the over-zealous Effa's professions about him (particularly after Effa dies).
 Then it becomes evident that the gods have an interest in protecting her and as she learns more about Gird she starts coming around.

-She goes on a skeptic journey.
+Paks goes on a skeptic journey.
 First she's dubious about the idea of worshipping saints.
 Then she warms up to Gird and joins the Fellowship.
-Then she leaves, and swears fealty to multiple gods, eventually telling the Marshal-General that she's no longer under the command of the Fellowship or Girdish, exactly
+Then she leaves, and swears fealty to multiple gods, eventually telling the Marshal-General that she's no longer under the command of the Fellowship, though she remains Girdish.

 Truce Zone: Valdaire, the truce city where the mercenaries stay the winter and train.